DeepaFrancis/Module-20-Individual-Self-Assessment-/README.md

 Every team member worked on various parts of the project and we were able to achieve our goal completetion of 'Diabetes Predictor' Application in the given time period.

-Special mention to our Team lead 'Saloj' For his dedication and contributions to the project.

-Thanks to all my teammembers for the wonderful work!
+Special mention to our Team for their dedication and contributions to the project.
+Thanks to all my team members for the wonderful work!

 Finally... here's our project Github Repository!!!